• Home

 Where to eat in Athens

-This website isn’t called Yoga, Wine & Travel for nothing – A for Athens is also home to one of the best rooftop bars in the city!
+The food & beverage scene in Athens is incredible – if you know where to go.
+For the perfect cup of joe and a snack to get you prepared for a busy day of sightseeing, head to one of these tried-and-tested trendy cafes in Athens.
+To wind down at the end of the day, A for Athens is also home to one of the best rooftop bars in the city.
 Their menu is chock full of unique cocktails and is the perfect view point to stare in awe at the sunset and changing colours.
+Here are a few more Athens restaurant recommendations:

 Enastron: If you want authentic Greek fare, head to Enastron.
 The hotel recommended this restaurant to us, and we ended up having 3 meals there.
 It is a 5 minute walk away from A for Athens and the food is incredible – try their delicious homemade sausage!
 Here are some other traditional Greek dishes you might want to taste during your trip.